danyGITworld/Smart-Resume-Analyzer/webapp/README.md

    - **Start Command:** `gunicorn app:app`
    - **Plan:** Free
 6. Click **Create Web Service**.
 First deploy takes a few minutes.
-7. Once live, Render gives you a URL like `https://smart-resume-analyzer.onrender.com`
-   - **this is your deployment link** for the assignment.

 ## Scope